435-425-3322 | thelodge@redriverranch.com | Our weather today is:

 Fall Colors in Fruita

-The Fruita Historic District, just inside the park entrance, is always worth a visit — but in fall it becomes something special.
-Cottonwoods and willows along the Fremont River change from green to bright yellow, framing the red rock cliffs in autumn gold.
-The pioneer-era orchards also add to the charm.
-While 2025’s harvest season was largely lost to a hard spring freeze that wiped out most of the crop, the orchards remain open for strolling, and the Gifford House stays stocked with pies and jams that carry on the Fruita tradition.
+The Fruita Historic District — just inside the park entrance — is worth a visit any time of year.
+But in fall it’s something else.
+The cottonwoods and willows along the Fremont River go from green to bright yellow, framing the red cliffs in a way that gets all the love from anyone who sees it.
+The orchards add to it too.
+2025 was a rough year for the harvest — a hard spring freeze came through early and took out most of the crop — but the orchards are still open for strolling, and the Gifford House stays stocked with pies and jams that carry on the Fruita tradition just fine.

 Photo courtesy of Wirestock Creators via Shutterstock